 Times of crisis lead to further consolidation, optimalization and rethinking business.
-What we need are resillient, green and connected supply chains and hinterland logistics products, the pandemic makes this more urgent.
+What we need are resillient, green and connected supply chains and hinterland logistics products, the pandemic makes this even more urgent.
 Creativity, collaboration and digitalization is what the logistics sector actually needs for sustainable growth and new opportunities.
-Plenty of topics to discuss at the C-level Ports & Hinterland Europe 2021 in Ghent, Belgium.
-You are welcome on the 2nd and 4th of March, on our online platform!
+Plenty of topics we discussed at the C-level Ports & Hinterland Europe 2021 in Ghent, Belgium on the 2nd and 4th of March.

 Thank you speakers, partners and participants for making this online edition a success!

 Download the presentations - online platform

 One advantage of an online event is that we have opened The Ports & Hinterland online platform a week before the conference and is still open untill 10 March.
 All participants can meet up virtually already and make a connection.
 At this all in one platform you can , meet up, make appointments, discuss topics, ask questions and download the presentations.
 Hope to meet you online!